 - Compile lists of qualified actors to audition.

-- Devise ways to promote the production that will encourage people to attend auditions.
+- Devise ways to promote the products that will encourage people to attend auditions.

 - Determine which performances are strongest at each audition, as well as which actor would be best suited for each role.